 Side Note: there were other inspirations for Chapter One.
 I spent a weekend with Mike Maples from Foodgate at their office in Palo Alto and we spent time diving into portfolio construction and his learnings from 20+ years of managing an early stage fund and he seemed really happy to partner with entrepreneurs in the earliest stages.
 I find myself drawn to that stage too because I think there's so much influence you can have over the company at the early stages, whereas at the later stages, the companies are a bit more mature (at least in terms of their product strategy and vision).

-“Chapter One is the product person on your cap table”, which is the first thing you see on your website.
+“Chapter One is the product person on your cap table” is the first thing you see on your website.
 How does Chapter One work alongside other investors on the cap table?

 We work together on everything: fundraising, product strategy, hiring, etc. Basically, whatever it takes to help the company build and mature, we work alongside other investors to ensure we’re doing everything for the founder(s) to succeed.